amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 As much as we may like having function definitions with complete transparency in terms of failures the crux of modeling errors is to deal with them as callers.

-Similar to modeling errors with exceptions (let's ignore for a second the extra cost of exceptions etc) adding code to handle every possible error becomes tedious and adds the feeling of fighting _fire_ with _fire_.
+Similar to modeling errors with exceptions (let's ignore for a second the extra cost of using exceptions) adding code to handle every possible error becomes tedious and adds the feeling of fighting _fire_ with _fire_.

-To illustrate this point, let's use a function that validates parameters, call an API and then makes a database operation.
+To illustrate this point, let's use a function that validates parameters, calls an API and then makes a database operation.

 ```python
 def api_handler(request_info) -> ApiHttpResponse: